MarijnBuitenweg/Doice/README.md

-# Doice: a probability calculator with extra jank.
+# Doice: a dice-rolling program that got slightly out of hand.

 ## Plans for future releases

 - Improve the capabilities of the calculator
 - Improve error messages
 - Polish UI
-- Further improve performance
+- Improve performance
 - Autocompletion
 - Obsidian plugin